oils-for-unix/oils/doc/osh-manual.md

 **On by default**:

-`strict-arith`.
+`strict_arith`.
 Strings that don't look like integers cause a fatal error in arithmetic expressions.
 NOTE: This option may be removed if no scripts rely on the old, bad behavior.